-Windows setup runs the first time you turn on Surface.
-Here’s what you need to do next:
+Windows Setup runs the first time you turn on your Surface.
+Here’s what to do next.

-Choose a language, colour and name for Surface
+Choose a language, color, and name for your Surface

-Choose a language, colour and name for your Surface.
-You can change these things later if you want.
-You will also need to accept the Licence terms to continue.
+Choose a language, color, and name for your Surface.
+You can change these later if you want.
+You also must accept the License terms to continue.

 Connect to a network

 If you choose to use mobile broadband to complete setup, you’ll need to have an active data plan associated with your SIM card.
-If you are unsure, contact the mobile operator to check.
+If you are unsure, check with your mobile operator.
 To connect:

-If you don’t have an active SIM card and try to connect to a mobile broadband network during setup, you will be prompted to enter mobile account information.
-Tap or click the back arrow to return to the list of networks and select a Wi-Fi network to continue.
+If you try to connect to a mobile broadband network during setup but you don’t have an active SIM card, you will be prompted to enter mobile account information.
+Select the back arrow to return to the list of networks and select a Wi-Fi network to continue.

 Choose your default settings

-On the Settings screen, tap Use express settings to use the default settings or tap Customise to choose your settings.
+On the Settings screen, select either Use express settings to use the default settings or Customize to choose your settings.
 You can always change these settings later.

 Create an account on Surface and sign in

-For the best, cloud-connected experience, we recommend using a Microsoft account—an email address and password.
-When you use your Microsoft account to sign in to your Surface, you'll get free online storage, mobile entertainment, tons of apps in the Windows Store, and connecting your devices and accounts seamlessly.
+For the best cloud-connected experience, we recommend using a Microsoft account—an email address and password.
+When you use your Microsoft account to sign in to your Surface, you'll get free online storage, mobile entertainment, and tons of apps in the Windows Store, and you’ll be able to connect your devices and accounts seamlessly.

 Not sure if you have a Microsoft account?
-A Microsoft account is the email address and password that you use to sign in to Microsoft services like Outlook.com, OneDrive, Xbox or your Windows Phone.
-If you've used these services, then you already have a Microsoft account.
-Use your Microsoft account (email and password) to sign in to your Surface.
+A Microsoft account is the email address and password that you use to sign in to Microsoft services like Outlook.com, OneDrive, and Xbox.
+If you've used these services, you already have a Microsoft account.
+Use your Microsoft account to sign in to your Surface.

 Got all that?
 Now, let’s create an account on Surface and sign in.